- Open Access

 Invasive alien species (IAS) are harmful species that have been introduced to a new region through human activities and that have become widespread, causing significant economic, ecological and societal impacts.
 For example, the cassava mealybug (Phenacoccus manihoti Mat.-Ferr) caused yield losses of up to ca. 80% across Africa prior to the introduction and subsequent establishment of the biological control agent Apoanagyrus (Epidinocarsis) lopezi De Santis (Nwanze 1982; Zeddies et al. 2001).
 Similarly, the recent invasions by tomato leaf miner (Phthorimaea absoluta Meyrick) and fall armyworm (Spodoptera frugiperda J.E.
 Smith) significantly reduced tomato and maize yields, respectively (Day et al. 2017; Rwomushana et al. 2019).
 Invasive plants have contributed to increased weeding costs in arable and grazing land (Le Maitre et al. 2002; Pratt et al. 2017), exacerbated water loss (Le Maitre et al. 2002), increased human and animal health risks (Adkins et al. 2018), and have contributed to social conflicts (Little 2019).
 These numerous effects on both agriculture and the environment demonstrate the need to mitigate and manage these IAS impacts.
 However, without information on the economic cost of these species, it is difficult to convince decision makers of the need to act to control IAS.

 Assessments of the financial impacts of IAS in various countries have highlighted extensive economic costs.
 For example, Pimentel et al. (2001) estimated that the annual cost of IAS to the USA, United Kingdom, Australia, South Africa, India and Brazil was ca. USD 314 Bn.
 Similarly, significant costs have been estimated for other parts of the world, including Canada (Colautti et al. 2006), Europe (Kettunen et al. 2009), and China (Xu et al. 2006).
 Countries in sub-Saharan Africa are among the most vulnerable to the effects of invasions and the resulting impacts (Paini et al. 2016).
-Yet, relatively few studies of economic impacts of IAS in Africa have been conducted (Diagne et al. in press) and these have had either a regional (Bekele et al. 2018; Pratt et al. 2017), national (Bokonon-Ganta et al. 2002; van Wilgen et al. 2020) or sub-national focus (Currie et al. 2009; Hosking and Preez 1999; Kettunen 2002; Ngorima and Shackleton 2019; Nkambule et al. 2017; Shackleton et al. 2017a, b; Shiferaw et al. 2019; Wise et al. 2007).
+Yet, relatively few studies of economic impacts of IAS in Africa have been conducted (Diagne et al. 2021) and these have had either a regional (Bekele et al. 2018; Pratt et al. 2017), national (Bokonon-Ganta et al. 2002; van Wilgen et al. 2020) or sub-national focus (Currie et al. 2009; Hosking and Preez 1999; Kettunen 2002; Ngorima and Shackleton 2019; Nkambule et al. 2017; Shackleton et al. 2017a, b; Shiferaw et al. 2019; Wise et al. 2007).
 Moreover, studies of economic costs of IAS often focus on a particular species or sector and rarely on an entire country, region or continent.
-Only two estimates have been made for the whole of Africa: the impact of eleven invasive insect and mite species in agricultural food systems was estimated to in excess of USD 1 Bn per year (Sileshi et al. 2019) and an estimate of yield loss based on published literature (Diagne et al. in press) that highlighted the lack of data.
+Only two estimates have been made for the whole of Africa: the impact of eleven invasive insect and mite species in agricultural food systems was estimated to in excess of USD 1 Bn per year (Sileshi et al. 2019) and an estimate of yield loss based on published literature (Diagne et al. 2021) that highlighted the lack of data.
 The study by Sileshi et al. (2019) also highlighted information gaps in the availability of crop loss estimates and management costs in most countries, and noted that loss estimates are not made for all host species affected by invasive insects and mites.
-The small number of studies, limited scope of each and the geographic bias in data from Africa (Diagne et al. in press) indicate that the data in the literature are insufficient for making a comprehensive estimate at the continental scale and costing the negative impacts of IAS therefore remains a challenge (Jeschke et al. 2014).
+The small number of studies, limited scope of each and the geographic bias in data from Africa (Diagne et al. 2021) indicate that the data in the literature are insufficient for making a comprehensive estimate at the continental scale and costing the negative impacts of IAS therefore remains a challenge (Jeschke et al. 2014).